cozy-labs/cozy-light/README.md

 * cozy-labs/cozy-light-auth: add auth capabilities to Cozy Light.
 * cozy-labs/cozy-light-basic-auth: add basic auth capabilities to Cozy Light.

+*Ideas*

+* updates: add a plugin that manages application and/or platform updating.
+* sync: add sync capabilities with a remote Cozy (great for a desktop usage).

 # Configuration

 The configuration file is located at `~/.cozy-light/config.json` path.
 App and